-We provide the following services to our members and the HIV and HCV sectors in BC:
+We provide the following services to our members and the broader HIV and HCV sectors in BC:

-- Evaluation capacity building – works to build tools and learning opportunities for people and organizations who want to learn more about evaluation.
+- Evaluation capacity building – Do you want to learn more about evaluation?
+PAN can assist you in building tools and learning opportunities for people and organizations who want to learn more about evaluation.

-- Evaluation support – does your organization want to conduct an evaluation project but don’t know where to start?
-You can call PAN and discuss potential for support for the planning and implementation of evaluation projects.
+- Evaluation support – Is your organization interested in conducting an evaluation project but doesn’t know where to start?
+Contact PAN to discuss potential support for the planning and implementation of your organization’s evaluation projects.

-- Shared Measurement – PAN has led a process to develop shared and common indicators for the community-based HIV and HCV sectors in BC.
-Historically this was done through the CHERT.
-Currently, we are working with the Provincial Health Services Authority (PHSA) to reexamine this work and continue to move it forward.
+- Shared Measurement – Are you excited by shared indicators for evaluation?
+PAN is committed to the development and application of shared and common evaluation indicators for the community-based HIV and HCV sectors in BC.
+This project was initiated through the CHERT and we are currently collaborating with the Provincial Health Services Authority (PHSA) to re-examine and move this work forward.

 For helpful links and tools, see our Evaluation Resources page.